avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 - 500M KCs - Validators rewards.

 After 20 years, the protocol mints small amounts of additional KCs.
-- Validators rewards - based on the same decay function used to calculate rewards in the first 20 years.
+- Validator rewards - based on the same decay function used to calculate rewards in the first 20 years.
 - Signup rewards - 1000 KCents per signup.
 100 KCs for 1 million new users
 - Signup transactions fee subsidy - 1 KCent per signup.
 1 KC for 1 million signups.

 ----

+---
 :::info License
-Copyright (c) 2022 by the [Karma Coin Authors](https://github.com/avive/Karma Coin-docs).
+Copyright (c) 2022 by the Karma Coin Authors.
 This work is licensed under the [Karma Coin License](/docs/license).
 :::